litepalette/litepalette.github.io/_drafts/Ideas for litepalette.md

 - [x] change icons for main menu

-- [ ] add a "last edited" portion under each post
+- [ ] add a "last edited" portion under each post. put last edited post at the top.

 - [ ] Adding audio player mp3 to every post so the reader knows my aural space when i am writing the posts.

 - [ ] randomising snapshots
 	- https://jekyllcodex.org/without-plugin/randomize/
+	- show only one post, maybe

 - [ ] moodboard link pinned 📌 to the header.